Land Rover Range Rover SUV (2012 - ) Expert review

 At a glance

-While few features make the new Range Rover instantly recognisable, it is important to acknowledge the designers have approached the time-tested silhouette with sensitivity and intelligence, not bells and whistles.
+While few features make the Range Rover instantly recognisable, it is important to acknowledge the designers have approached the time-tested silhouette with sensitivity and intelligence, not bells and whistles.
 In the metal, the car immediately impresses you with its scale, size and grandeur.
-The vertical details in the door help reduce the visual impression of length (the car is a millimetre under 5m) but the hockey stick graphics that can be colour matched or finished in chrome add an elegant design flourish.
+The vertical details in the door help reduce the visual impression of length, but the 'hockey stick' graphics that can be colour matched or finished in chrome add an elegant design flourish.

 The Range Rover is an automotive leviathan.
 It is one of the widest production cars on sale, so potential owners will be delighted to hear that it now features automatic parallel parking to save any scuffed bumpers or alloys.
 In addition to making the car even easier live with, Land Rover’s Terrain Response System now features a fully automatic mode on all V8 models, meaning from inside the cabin, the changes in outside terrain become imperceptible without off-road gauges and an anorak.
-The boot is bigger and gets a fully electric split-tailgate, which is handy, given the current fashion for SUV-sized prams and although there isn’t quite as much rear legroom as a Mercedes S-Class, an extended wheelbase Range Rover is coming.
+The boot is bigger and gets a fully electric split-tailgate, which is handy, given the current fashion for SUV-sized prams and although there isn’t quite as much rear legroom as a Mercedes S-Class, the extended-wheelbase Range Rover solves that problem.

 Ride and handling

-Thanks to the all-aluminium chassis, there’s as much as a 420kg weight saving between the new 3.0-litre V6 diesel and the equivalent, outgoing 4.4-litre TDV8.
-The 60mm wider track and lower roofline have also helped the car feel more agile through corners, with significantly less body roll.
-Then there’s the same smooth palpable glide of the tyres you get with a Rolls Royce and that’s no surprise as the Rolls Royce Ghost was one of the cars Land Rover benchmarked this car against.
+Thanks to the all-aluminium chassis, the Range Rover feels surprisingly light - well, light for something this big.
+The 60mm wider track and lower roofline also help the car feel agile through corners, with little body roll.
+Then there’s the same smooth palpable glide of the tyres you get with a Rolls Royce, which is no surprise as the Rolls Royce Ghost was one of the cars Land Rover benchmarked this car against.
 Only a few brittle sections of asphalt taken at lower speeds unsettle the car’s overall stable demeanor.

 The Range Rover will never be a cheap car to run.
-The V6 diesel may emit just 196g/km of CO2 and be capable of a very un-Range-Rover like 37.7mpg (engine stop-start is standard on the V6) but the base price is pretty staggering, especially when positioned alongside the equivalent Porsche Cayenne or Audi Q7.
-The TDV8 has an average fuel consumption figure of 32.5mpg.
+The V6 diesel may emit just 182g/km of CO2 and be capable of a very un-Range-Rover like 40.9mpg (engine stop-start is standard on the V6) but the base price is pretty staggering, especially when positioned alongside the equivalent Porsche Cayenne or Audi Q7.
+The hybrid manages an even more impressive 45.6mpg, but its even-higher list price makes it less attractive.

 While Owner Review feedback is largely positive, past reliability records of previous Range Rover models should make you cautious.
 The car has 9km of waterproofed wiring weighing 75kg, and while the stuff worked brilliantly during our tenure, you can’t help thinking it sounds like an awful lot to go wrong.